Skilled Fayetteville Workers’ Compensation Lawyers

-Fayetteville has a number of companies that call it home, including Eaton, Cargill, and Goodyear just to name a few of the biggest.
+Fayetteville has a number of companies that call it home, including Eaton, Cargill, and Goodyear, just to name a few of the biggest.
 But what happens if you hurt your back loading a truck, get injured in a forklift accident, or develop a repetitive stress injury?
 In other words, what if you’re hurt at work in Fayetteville?
 What do you do next?

-How Does Workers’ Compensation Insurance Work?
+The Basics of Workers’ Compensation Insurance

 It depends.
-The amount you can receive from any settlement depends on a number of things, including your current wages.
-There is a formula used by law to determine how much an injured worker can potentially receive in wage replacement benefits, among other things.
+The amount you can receive from any workers’ compensation claim settlement depends on a number of things, including your current wages.
+There is a formula used by law to determine how much an injured worker can receive in lost wages benefits, among other things.
 The cap on wage replacement benefits is set by the state each year, so it is subject to change.